samjmck/samjmck.com/content/blog/using-caddy-with-cloudflare/index.en.md

 +++
-title = "How to setup Caddy with Cloudflare" tags = ["caddy", "cloudflare", "hosting"] description = "Setting up Cloudflare can be quite difficult, especially if you're doing so with some software that you haven't used before.
-This blog post shows you how to configure Caddy with Cloudflare as well as what all of the different features mean for your site's security and speed." date = 2020-07-07T00:25:24+02:00 lastmod = 2020-07-27T19:35:17+02:00 publishdate = 2020-07-10T00:25:24+02:00
+title = "How to setup Caddy with Cloudflare" tags = ["caddy", "cloudflare", "hosting"] description = "Cloudflare has many different combinations for security settings that can complicate the configuration of your web server, especially if it’s a relatively new web server such as Caddy." date = 2020-07-07T00:25:24+02:00 lastmod = 2020-07-27T19:35:17+02:00 publishdate = 2020-07-10T00:25:24+02:00